fralik/rundata-net/docs/getting-started/user_guide.rst

 #.
 List of inscriptions retrieved and their total number.

 #.
-Main display.
+Main display on which information about particular inscription is given.

 #.
 Map display.
+Shows inscription found location.

 #.
 Panels of control elements and buttons.

 #.
-Query builder.
+Query builder, which is used to define search queries.

 .. _guide-list-of-inscriptions: